mzeeshanaltaf/datascience-fatal-police-shooting/README.md

 # datascience-fatal-police-shooting
-Fatal Police shootings in US
+Analysis of Fatal Police shootings in US